ua-snap/hydroviz/README.md

 - Use the `eda.ipynb` notebook to familiarize yourself with the dataset structure.

 - To coerce the data into a netCDF format, run the following command to submit an `sbatch` script.
 Change the script locations to match your repo location, and change the `--output_dir` argument to save the netCDF files to a different location and avoid overwriting previous outputs.
+The script should only take ~5 minutes to run once compute resources are allocated.

 ```
 python run_build_nc.py --data_dir /beegfs/CMIP6/jdpaul3/hydroviz_data/stats --output_dir /beegfs/CMIP6/jdpaul3/hydroviz_data/nc --conda_init_script /beegfs/CMIP6/jdpaul3/hydroviz/conda_init.sh --conda_env_name snap-geo --build_nc_script /beegfs/CMIP6/jdpaul3/hydroviz/build_nc.py